chatmail/provider-db/_providers/gmail.md

 website: https://gmail.com
 ---

-To use Delta Chat with your Gmail email address, you need to enable **2-Step Verification** in your Google Account and then **Create an app-specific password**.
+To use your Gmail email address, you need to enable **2-Step Verification** in your Google Account and then **Create an app-specific password**.

 This means to create an additional password which you use only for one device or app.
 Please [follow Google's instructions](https://support.google.com/accounts/answer/185833), create an app-password at <https://myaccount.google.com/apppasswords>
-and then use the newly generated password to log in with Delta Chat.
+and then use the newly generated password to log in.

 If you still have login problems, make sure IMAP is enabled in the Gmail web interface